Saturday and Sunday, March 24-25, 2018

 Ian, Court, Biff, Finn

 Oh, look at that.
 I still have a blog!
 That’s right.
 Gotta remember to update this thing more often.

 Honestly, we just didn’t do much hiking the past couple of months.
 Family stuff and life stuff got in the way.
 There was maybe one short hike in there that I didn’t bother blogging, but finally here’s one I wanted to document.

 We are trying to hit the state parks in Texas that we haven’t done already.
 South Llano River fits the bill.
 It is about a 3 hour drive from Austin, right near Junction, Texas on I-10.
-So kinda the middle of nowhere, but I’m going to throw it in the Central Texas category.
+So kinda the middle of nowhere.
+I’m going to throw it in the Other Texas category.
 It’s more or less on the border of the hill country and the desert, so the plants and wildlife are interesting.
 Very spiky.

 We headed out with the pups on Saturday morning and stopped in Fredericksburg on the way for lunch at a place called Woerner Warehouse.
 We got sandwiches to go and they were HUGE.
 Great call on that and we will be going back there next time we go to F’burg.

 Headed on to Junction and drove by Texas Tech University at Junction (who knew?) before making our way to the park.
 There were only a few spots left, as the Cub Scouts had moved in the night before, like they always do.
 I guess it’s good that they are getting out in nature, but it does make it difficult for us adults who have to work on Fridays to get decent camping spots.

 We did end up getting a semi-secluded site and each site has a covered table, which is unique to this park, in my experience anyway.

 We set up camp quickly.
 We realized this is the first time since our trip to Sequoia back in September of 2016 that we have actually used our backpacking tent.
 We did bring the larger car camping tent in case Finn didn’t fit our sleeping arrangements, but it worked out fine.